Punjabi literature: Preservation of Punjabi literature

 Panjab Digital Library (PDL) is a significant initiative in preserving and providing access to Punjabi literature, manuscripts, and historical documents.
 Established in 2003, the library has digitized over 65 million pages related to Sikh and Punjabi culture.
 Its mission is to locate, digitize, preserve, and make accessible the accumulated wisdom of the Punjab region, without distinction as to script, language, religion, nationality, or other physical conditions.
 PDL has contributed significantly to the accessibility and preservation of Punjabi literature, making it available to a wider audience and ensuring its continuity for future generations.
+In May 2025, an audio library was launched in Chandigarh under the purview of Balraj Pannu to preserve Punjabi culture and literature, with 700 audio-books made available and a further 300 planned.